• Skip to primary navigation

 To intensify its flavor, lean minced meat and vegetables, usually a mix of mirepoix, are combined with egg whites.

-The stock is simmered for at least 1 hour, and reduced by half.
+The stock is simmered for at least 1 hour and reduced by half.

-Once the Consomme is filtered all impurities are removed, its color becomes clear and its flavor intense.
+Once the Consommé is filtered, all impurities are removed, its color becomes clear, and its flavor intense.

-Difference between consomme and broth
+Difference between consommé and broth

 Ingredients

-To make a Consomme, you need the following ingredients:
+To make a Consommé, you need the following ingredients:

 • The beef stock you want to clarify: remember it will reduce to half so if you need 4 cups of Consomme, you need 8 cups of stock.
 Make sure all fat is removed.
 If not, put the stock in the fridge and wait until the fat solidifies, then remove it with a spoon.